WestfW/SAMD10-experiments/README.md

 ### Notes on SysTick
-It's common to use the ARM SysTick Timer as the main periodic clock (ie for Arduino millis()/etc), but the Atmel RTC is more flexible.
+It's common to use the ARM SysTick Timer as the main periodic clock (ie for Arduino millis()/etc), but the SAMD10 RTC is more flexible.

 The SysTick timer is 24 bits.
 This means that if you increase the system clock to 48MHz, you can no longer use it to produce a 1s interrupt (as in the LED_TOGGLE example !)

 ### Notes on RTC
 The RTC has several modes, and some of them are similar in function to the ARM "Systick" clock, but more configurable.
 Here, we set the RTC to count microseconds, and interrupt every millisecond.
-Note that the SAMD10 RTC is different from SAMD2x RTC - the SAMD2x RTC is limited to 32kHz input clock, while SAMD10 can use essentially any GCLK.

 The RTC does not reset on system RESET.
 Only at poweron or explicit RTC Reset command.
 So it MUST be disabled before it can be initialized.